AbbaMuxidiin/Excel_Project/Screenshot/README.md

 non_status

-Waxaa muhiim ah in values-ka khaldan ama maqan la nadiifiyo ka hor analysis-ka ugu dambeeya.
+The inconsistent and missing values should be standardized before final reporting.

 Duplicate Student IDs

-Analysis-ka wuxuu muujiyay in qaar ka mid ah Student_ID ay soo noqnoqdaan.
-Tusaale ahaan waxaa jira Student IDs leh count 2, taas oo u baahan in la hubiyo haddii ay yihiin duplicate dhab ah ama records sax ah.
+The analysis identified several Student IDs appearing more than once.

+Examples include Student IDs with a count of 2.

+These records should be reviewed to determine whether they are:

+Genuine duplicate records, or

+Valid multiple enrollment records for the same student.

 Missing Student IDs

-Waxaa sidoo kale jira records leh Student_ID ka maqan.
-Sidaa darteed Student_ID waa field muhiim ah oo loo baahan yahay in la hubiyo.
+Some records have missing Student IDs.

+Because Student_ID is an important identifier, missing values should be reviewed and corrected where possible.

 📌 Pivot Tables & Analysis

 1. Enrollment Status

-Pivot Table-ka Enrollment Status wuxuu muujiyay:
+The Enrollment Status Pivot Table shows:

-Enrollment Status            Students
+Enrollment Status

+Students

+Active

-Active                            175
+175

+Deferred

-Deferred                           27
+27

+Graduated

-Graduated                          64
+64

+Withdrawn

-Withdrawn                          16
+16

-Total shown in pivot      282
+Total shown in Pivot

-Chart-ka waxaa loo adeegsaday in si muuqata loo barbar dhigo status-yada ardayda.

-Insight: Active students ayaa ah kooxda ugu badan, halka Deferred iyo Withdrawn ay yihiin kooxaha ugu yar.

-Fiiro gaar ah: dataset-ka guud wuxuu leeyahay 300 records, laakiin pivot-kan wuxuu tirinayaa Tuition_Fee, sidaas darteed total-ku waa
-282. Records-ka Tuition_Fee ka maqan laguma darin count-kan.
+282

+A Pivot Chart was created to visualize the enrollment-status distribution.

+Key Insight

+Active students represent the largest group, while Deferred and Withdrawn represent smaller groups.

+Note: The overall dataset contains 300 records, but this Pivot Table counts Tuition_Fee.
+Therefore, the Pivot Total is 282 because records with missing Tuition_Fee values are excluded from this count.

-2. Enrollment Date
+2. Enrollment Date Analysis

-Enrollment Date analysis-ka waxaa lagu sameeyay Pivot Table iyo Line Chart.
+Enrollment Date was analyzed using a Pivot Table and Line Chart.

-Waxaa lagu arkay counts kala duwan oo ay ka mid yihiin:
+The chart shows enrollment counts including:

 18